Higher torsion and secondary transfer of unipotent bundles: Introduction

-\begin{org} Section \ref{TECHNICAL SEC} contains a brief review of Waldhausen categories which provide the technical setting for most of the construction of this paper.
-In Section \ref{LINEARIZATION-SEC} we take a closer look at the statement of Theorem \ref{MAIN1 THM}.
-We show that this theorem follows from a more general fact (Proposition \ref{MAIN1-PROP}) which applies to all unipotent fibrations, and not just unipotent bundles.
-The proof of Proposition \ref{MAIN1-PROP} depends on a theorem of Brown,\!\!\! \footnote{ See also \cite{IgusaTwisted} for a nice description of the relationship of Brown's work to the higher torsion of Igusa-Klein. } which states that the singular chain complex of the total space of a fibration is quasi-isomorphic to a twisted tensor product of the chain complexes of the base and the fiber.
+\begin{org} Section \ref{TECHNICAL SEC} contains a brief review of Waldhausen categories which provide the technical setting for the majority of construction of this paper.
+In Section \ref{LINEARIZATION-SEC} we take a closer look at the statements of Theorem \ref{MAIN1 THM} and its analog for unipotent fibrations, Theorem \ref{MAIN1-PROP}.
+The proof of both of these facts uses a theorem of Brown,\!\!\! \footnote{ See also \cite{IgusaTwisted} for a nice description of the relationship of Brown's work to the higher torsion of Igusa-Klein. } which states that the singular chain complex of the total space of a fibration is quasi-isomorphic to a twisted tensor product of the chain complexes of the base and the fiber.
 In Section \ref{TWISTED SEC} we give an overview of this result and describe some properties of Brown's quasi-isomorphism.
-Section \ref{SECTRANSFER-SEC} contains the proof of Proposition \ref{MAIN1-PROP}, which lets us complete the construction the smooth secondary transfer $\wh[s](p^{!})$ of a unipotent bundle $p$.
-We also construct there the homotopy secondary transfer $\wh(p^{!})$ that exists for any unipotent fibration $p$.
-The main difference between these two notions of secondary transfers is that while the smooth transfer depends on the smooth structure of the bundle, the homotopy transfer is in fact a fiberwise homotopy invariant (\S \ref{HOMOTOPYINV SEC}).
-In Section \ref{ADDITIVITY SEC} we obtain additivity formulas for both smooth and homotopy secondary transfers, and in Sections \ref{COMPUNIP SEC} and \ref{COMPOSITION SEC} we study secondary transfers of compositions of unipotent bundles and fibrations.
-This leads us to the proof of Theorem \ref{MAIN2 THM} and of its analog (\ref{HMAIN2-THM}) for the homotopy secondary transfer.
+In Section \ref{SECTRANSFER-SEC} we complete proofs of Theorems \ref{MAIN1 THM} and \ref{MAIN1-PROP}, which lets us complete the construction of the secondary transfers $\wh[s](p^{!})$ and $\wh(p^{!})$.
+In \S \ref{HOMOTOPYINV SEC} we show that the homotopy secondary transfer if a fiberwise homotopy invariant.
+In Section \ref{ADDITIVITY SEC} we obtain additivity formulas for both smooth and homotopy secondary transfers, and in Sections \ref{COMPUNIP SEC} and \ref{COMPOSITION SEC} we study secondary transfers of compositions of unipotent bundles and fibrations, which leads us to the proof of Theorem \ref{MAIN2 THM}.
 Finally, in Section \ref{TORSION SEC} we prove the relationship between the smooth secondary transfer and the smooth torsion of a bundle $p$ described by Theorem \ref{MAIN3 THM}.
 We also show that it implies the statement on Theorem \ref{THM_TRAX}.

-Several argument of the paper involve constructions of maps between homotopy fibers and constructions of homotopies of such maps.
-The appendix (\S \ref{HOMOTFIB APP}) gives the basic outline of such constructions. \end{org}
+Several arguments of the paper involve constructions of maps between homotopy fibers and constructions of homotopies of such maps.
+The appendix (\S \ref{HOMOTFIB APP}) gives the basic outline of such constructions. \end{org} \textbf{Acknowledgement.} We would like to thank the referee for several useful comments that helped us improve the presentation of this paper.